 MSU graduate students, postdocs, and faculty can participate in discussions and programs associated with teaching and learning by engaging with the Center for the Integration of Research, Teaching, and Learning (CIRTL).
 CIRTL is an NSF-funded, national network of 22 universities collaborating to enhance the preparation of future educators in science-based disciplines.
 Local and network-wide opportunities for coursework, workshops, and exchanges are available throughout the academic year.
 To participate go to: https://cirtl.net/.

 The goal of the Responsible Conduct of Research, Scholarship and Creative Activities program is to prepare graduate students and researchers to become globally-engaged citizen leaders.
 Central to achieving this goal is the ability to conduct research, scholarship and creative activity using proper practices in a discipline with the highest ethical standards.
 Together with the Office of the Vice President for Research and Innovation, The Graduate School coordinates an education program that is required of all graduate and graduate-professional students.
-The education program consists of a series of discussion-based workshops that highlight key topics in research integrity and emphasizes that research and scholarly integrity is a fundamental characteristic of quality research/scholarship in all disciplines.
+The education program consists of a series of discussion-based workshops that highlight key topics in research integrity and emphasizes that research and scholarly integrity is a fundamental characteristic of quality research/scholarship/creative activity in all disciplines.
 For more information, visit: grad.msu.edu/rcr/.